- New to Star Wars

-The origins of George Lucas’ Skywalker Saga (before it was even collectively referred to as that name) were revealed in its “first” episode.
+The origins of George Lucas’ Skywalker Saga (before it was even collectively referred to by that name) were revealed in its “first” episode.
 Set years before the events of the 1977 original, the first chapter of the Star Wars movies’ prequel trilogy depicts a more peaceful time in a galaxy far, far away, but not for long.

-After Jedi knight Qui-Gon Jinn (Liam Neeson) and his padawan Obi-Wan Kenobi (Ewan McGregor) narrowly escape the hostility of an evil trade federation, they must then aid the planet of Naboo by protecting their queen (Natalie Portman), which takes them to Tattooine, where they meet a boy named Anakin Skywalker (Jake Lloyd).
+After Jedi Knight Qui-Gon Jinn (Liam Neeson) and his padawan Obi-Wan Kenobi (Ewan McGregor) narrowly escape the hostility of an evil trade federation, they must then aid the planet of Naboo by protecting their queen (Natalie Portman), which takes them to Tatooine, where they meet a boy named Anakin Skywalker (Jake Lloyd).
 The Jedi take him under their wing, believing him to be destined to bring balance to the Force.
 They will one day be proven right, but not in the sense they anticipated.

 Star Wars: Episode II - Attack Of The Clones (2002)

-Ten years after defeating Darth Maul (Ray Park) to avenge the slain Qui-Gon Jinn at the conclusion of Star Wars: Episode I - The Phantom Menace, Obi-Wan Kenobi is now a Jedi Knight training a grown Anakin Skywalker (recast with Hayden Christiansen) as his padawan in the second chapter of the Star Wars movies prequel trilogy.
+Ten years after defeating Darth Maul (Ray Park) to avenge the slain Qui-Gon Jinn at the conclusion of Star Wars: Episode I - The Phantom Menace, Obi-Wan Kenobi is now a Jedi Knight training a grown, sand-hating Anakin Skywalker (recast with Hayden Christensen) as his padawan in the second chapter of the Star Wars movies prequel trilogy.
 Following a failed assassination attempt on Senator Padmé Amidala (Natalie Portman), Obi-Wan investigates the matter and discovers a secret army of clones modeled after Jango Fett (Temuera Morrison), a bounty hunter with a son named Boba.

 Meanwhile, Anakin finds himself falling in love with Padmé, despite the Jedi’s forbiddance of romance.
 The pair visit Anakin’s home planet to find his mother dead, igniting a murderous hunger for vengeance against the Tuscan Raiders who killed her.
 Fortunately, the story concludes with Anakin and Padmé returning to aid Obi-Wan and Mace Windu (Samuel L. Jackson) in a civil war within the Galactic Republic.
-After seemingly defeating the manipulative forces of the Sith once again, Anakin and Padmé wed, the only witnesses being their trusted droids C-3PO (Anthony Daniels) and R2-D2 (Kenny Baker).
+After seemingly defeating the manipulative forces of the Sith once again, Anakin and Padmé wed – the only witnesses being their trusted droids C-3PO (Anthony Daniels) and R2-D2 (Kenny Baker).

 Star Wars: The Clone Wars (2008-2020)

 The continuation of a theatrical film that expands the history of the Clone Wars, this acclaimed animated Star Wars TV show takes place between the events of Episode II and Episode III.
-Yoda, Obi-Wan Kenobi, Mace Windu, Anakin Skywalker, and his new apprentice Ahsoka Tano are among the many Jedi battling against Separatist droid army.
+Yoda, Obi-Wan Kenobi, Mace Windu, Anakin Skywalker and his new apprentice Ahsoka Tano are among the many Jedi battling against the Separatist droid army.